Tapo-o-chka/pinguino/README.md

 - Move [u8; 512] to Bytes with capacity 512
 - Add custom rooms
 - Add built-in tools (such as rate limiting)
+- Make better docs
+- Add logical support for other request methods
+- JS client
+- tests

 ## Questions
 - Lib provided tracing for errors (in addition to Debug modes) is needed?
 What info is needed?
 - Is there need for custom request parser written with `nom` for example, instead of regex?
+- Is the reconnect feature needed?
+- Should there be time period, after which, if there were no messages, `Handshake` will break?